NiklasPhabian/dissertation/C2_Software.md

 [^SciDB-STARE]: [https://github.com/NiklasPhabian/SciDB-STARE](https://github.com/NiklasPhabian/SciDB-STARE)

 STAREPandas additionally implements its own storage mechanism based on STARE-PODS (Parallel optimized data structure).
-In order to write a STAREDataFrame into a PODS, it is grouped at this predefined level

-> Frew note: what "predefined level"?

-by evaluating the SID prefix.
-E.g., if the PODS is at level 4,

-> Frew note: what does "at level 4" mean?

-the dataframe is grouped according to the first 8 bits of each SID.

-> Frew note: what's the relationship between level 4 and the first 8 bits?

-The individual groups are then written out

-> Frew note: in parallel?

-into the corresponding PODs.
+A PODS spatially shards data at a user-defined HTM quadfurcation level.
+Each shard is a trixel at this user-defined quafuraction level and contains only data that lie within this trixel.
+To write a `STAREDataFrame` into a PODS, it is first split into shards.
+Each row of a single shard shares the same SID prefix.
+E.g. if a PODS is created at quafurcation level 4, all data in a single shard are contained with the same level 4 trixel.
+Thus all SIDs within the same shard share the same first 8 bits.
+The individual shards are then written out to files.

 ![Illustration of how STAREDataframes are split geospatial bins, simply by grouping by the SID prefix.](images/C2/df2pod.png)

 [Reference: write_pods()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.write_pods.html)

-A PODS can, in turn, be read back into STAREDataFrames using STAREPandas read_pods() method.
+A PODS can, in turn, be read back into a `STAREDataFrame` using STAREPandas' `read_pods()` method.

 [Reference: read_pods()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.read_pods.html)